Final Blaster: Reception

 Final Blaster received favorable reviews, often being compared to Hudson Soft's Gunhed.
 Reviewers praised the game's colorful graphics, interesting gameplay mechanics and soundtrack, also some disliked its high difficulty level.

 ACE favorably compared the game to Gunhed, praising its colorful graphics, gameplay mechanics and variety of enemies.
-They also praised the game's musical score and sound effects, concluding with "it's got the right tactics."
+They also praised the game's musical score and sound effects.
 Computer + Video Games found the detailed graphics, unique gameplay features and soundtrack to make it "pretty damn addictive", while German publication Aktueller Software Markt liked its soundtrack, gameplay and graphical style.
 Computer + Video Games also compared it highly to Gunhed, saying that it made for a worthy competitor to Hudson's title.
 In their debut issue, Raze magazine briefly noted that the game stuck out from other shooters on the PC-Engine, alongside Sega's later cancelled Space Fantasy Zone.
 Japanese publication Famitsu praised its colorful graphics and callbacks to other Namco games such as Xevious.

 German magazine Power Play was more divided on the game, finding its soundtrack to be average and for hardly sticking out among other shooters released for the console.
 They also disliked the levels for being too short.
 ACE said that the game's graphics, notably the player's ship, were too small, and that the high difficulty level could put off potential players.
 In contrast, Computer + Video Games found the game to not have much of a challenge, claiming that hardcore fans of the genre could easily complete it.
-Famitsu disliked the game for not being able to stick out among other games of its type and for being too difficult, alongside it having very little to do with the original Bosconian outside of cameo appearances and the storyline.
+Famitsu disliked the game for not being able to stick out among other games of its type and for being too difficult, alongside it having little to do with the original Bosconian outside of cameo appearances and the storyline.